EZMQTT Brokerby Synthiam

 - Press Add Robot Skill from the button ribbon bar in ARC.

 - Choose the Communication category tab.

-- Press the EZMQTT Broker icon to add the control to your project.
+- Press the EZMQTT Broker icon to add the robot skill to your project.

 How EZMQTT Works

 1) Start the EZMQTT Broker

 2) In the EZMQTT Client Configuration enter the Broker IP

 3) In the EZMQTT Client Configuration enter a topic (Subscription) name